IR Basis

 Set of IR basis functions reduced Matsubara frequency (wn) axis, where wn is an integer.
 These are related to u by the following Fourier transform:

-To get the l-th basis function at some reduced frequency wn of some basis basis, use:
+To get the l-th basis function at some reduced frequency wn of some basis, use:

 uln = basis.uhat[l](wn) # l-th basis function at freq wn